How to apply

 When applying for a licence, the applicant should ensure that enough time is allowed for the application to be processed, as you cannot conduct operations on lands and waters managed by the department until the licence has been issued.

-NOTE: The new fees and charges for commercial operations licences have come into effect for new or renewal applications.
-These fees and charges are included in the summary document available here.
+NOTE: The fees and charges for commercial operations licences are included in the summary document available here.